dotnet/AspNetCore.Docs/aspnetcore/fundamentals/static-files.md

 When [IWebHostEnvironment.WebRootPat](xref:Microsoft.AspNetCore.Hosting.IWebHostEnvironment.WebRootPath) is updated to folder other than `wwwroot`:

 * In the development environment, static assets found in both `wwwroot` and the updated `IWebHostEnvironment.WebRootPath` are served from `wwwroot`.
-* With any environment other than development, static assets are served from the updated `IWebHostEnvironment.WebRootPath` folder.
+* With any environment other than development, duplicate static assets are served from the updated `IWebHostEnvironment.WebRootPath` folder.

 Consider a web app created with the empty web template: